Positive Pregnancy Test But No Symptoms: 6 Possible Reasons

 Micaela Cook, an expectant mother, talks about being pregnant without encountering any early signs of pregnancy, “I got pregnant, and I had the least amount of symptoms.
 I didn’t have cramping, bloating, heavy urination, breast tenderness, fatigue, nausea, or food aversions.
 I tracked my cycle on the flow app and documented my symptoms.
 Out of all the cycles that I had previously documented, I experienced the least amount of two-week symptoms in the cycle that I was pregnant.
 Even my mood swings and irritability were much less (i).”

-If the test result shows positive, but the symptoms do not occur, the following could be the possible reasons.
+If the test result shows positive, but there are no accompanying signs that you are pregnant, the following could be the possible reasons.

 1. You may not have recognized the early symptoms: Implantation occurs about the same time your menstrual period is due.
 You might have taken the light bleeding and cramping (as a result of implantation) (3) for a period.